 Thomas is a tiny city located in the state of West Virginia.
 With a population of 602 people and just one neighborhood, Thomas is the 184th largest community in West Virginia.
 Much of the housing stock in Thomas was built prior to World War II, making it one of the older and more historic cities in the country.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Thomas is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Thomas isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Thomas are a mix of both white- and blue-collar jobs.
 Overall, Thomas is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Thomas who work in office and administrative support (22.45%), maintenance occupations (9.69%), and management occupations (9.18%).

-The education level of Thomas citizens is a little higher than the average for US cities and towns: 21.33% of adults in Thomas have at least a bachelor's degree.
+The citizens of Thomas are slightly better educated than the national average of 21.84% for all cities and towns, with 21.33% of adults in Thomas having a bachelor's degree or advanced degree.

 The per capita income in Thomas in 2022 was $29,498, which is upper middle income relative to West Virginia, and lower middle income relative to the rest of the US.
 This equates to an annual income of $117,992 for a family of four.
 However, Thomas contains both very wealthy and poor people as well.